andresrechimon/pokedexLite-Angular-Project/README.md

 - SweetAlert2 (There are custom alert all over the app, being my fav the one you got by pressing "Atrápalos ya!" in the register page)

 **FUNCTIONS**
-- If no user has logged in, the application navigates to the login page.
+- If no user has logged in, the application navigates to the login page (it has a minor validation if u don't input the correct user and pass).
 - A logged in user can log out from the app.
 - The application is able to list all the Pokemons (name, type and a image of his evolution).
 First, i tried to use GlobalDatabase but since the service doesn't work, i used PokeAPI plus a static CRUD with data made by my own.
 - The application is able to list the 2 most important aspects of a Pokemon: “Abilities” and “Evolutions”.
 By clicking in a specific pokemon a card will appear with his current evolution and two abilities (ability1 and ability2).